-- PDF/A-1: PDF/A is an ISO standard established in 2005 for long-term preservation of documents, by embedding all the pieces necessary for faithful reproduction (such as fonts) while forbidding other elements (including forms, security, encryption, and tagged PDF).
-If you select PDF/A-1, the forbidden elements are greyed-out (not available).
-Because the fonts are embedded in the PDF file, the document will appear as the author intended even if the machine where it is viewed does not support the chosen font types. - Tagged PDF: Exports special tags into the corresponding PDF tags.
+- PDF/A-1: PDF/A is an ISO standard for long-term preservation of documents, by embedding all the information necessary for faithful reproduction (such as fonts) while forbidding other elements (including forms, security, and encryption).
+PDF tags are written.
+If you select PDF/A-1a, the forbidden elements are greyed-out (not available). - Tagged PDF: Tagged PDF contains information about the structure of the document's contents.
+This can help to display the document on devices with different screens, and when using screen reader software.
 Some tags that are exported are table of contents, hyperlinks, and controls.
 This option can increase file sizes significantly. - Create PDF form Submit format: Choose the format of submitting forms from within the PDF file.
 This setting overrides the control's URL property that you set in the document.
 There is only one common setting valid for the whole PDF document: PDF (sends the whole document), FDF (sends the control contents), HTML, and XML.
-Most often you will choose the PDF format. - Export bookmarks: Creates PDF bookmarks for all outline paragraphs and for all table of contents entries for which you assigned hyperlinks.

-- Export comments: Exports comments in Writer and Calc documents as PDF notes.
-You may not want this! - Export automatically inserted blank pages: If selected, automatically inserted blank pages are exported to the PDF.
+Most often you will choose the PDF format. - Export bookmarks: Creates PDF bookmarks (a table of contents list displayed by most PDF viewers) for all outline paragraphs and for all table of contents entries for which you assigned hyperlinks. - Export comments: Exports comments as PDF notes. - Export automatically inserted blank pages: If selected, automatically inserted blank pages are exported to the PDF.
 This is best if you are printing the PDF double-sided.
 For example, books usually have chapters set to always start on an odd-numbered (right-hand) page.
 When the previous chapter ends on an odd page, OOo inserts a blank page between the two odd pages.
-This option controls whether to export that blank page.
+This option controls whether to export that blank page. - Embed standard fonts: In previous versions, the standard fonts (Times, Helvetica, Courier, Symbol, and ZapfDingbats) were only embedded into the PDF when the resulting file was of the PDF/A type, since the PDF/A standards requires this.
+In version 3.3, you can choose to embed these fonts in all PDF documents created by OOo to enhance display accuracy in PDF viewers.